Coronavirus Updates: 15 new New York deaths, less than 1% test positive

 NEW YORK STATE

-New York City will enter Phase Two of reopening on Monday, June 22, and the Mid-Hudson region remains on track to enter Phase Three on Tuesday, June 23, Gov. Cuomo said.
+New York City enters Phase Two of reopening on Monday, June 22, and the Mid-Hudson region remains on track to enter Phase Three on Tuesday, June 23, Gov. Cuomo said.

 NEW YORK CITY